hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_upgrades.rst

   and do not uninstall any helm charts installed as part of the original deployment run (with the smaller migration ID).
 * No ingress rules need to be updated as part of this step.
   Once the redeployment is complete the existing ingress rules will apply to the updated pods.
-* Note that you currently also need to repeat the installation steps for postgres components.
-This limitation will be removed very soon.

-..
-TODO(#10511) ^ remove the last bullet

 Coordination calls
 ------------------

 For keeping upgrade downtimes short and assisting with the quick resolution of individual issues, we propose to perform upgrades in a synchronized manner, with coordination over a group call (Zoom meeting).
 All SV operators will hereby be invited to join a call that starts shortly before the beginning of the downtime window (step 3 above) and ends once the upgrade and synchronizer migration has concluded (step 8 above).
 Our aim is that the core of the upgrade procedure (steps 3-8) can in principle be completed within one hour, realizing that the first coordinated tests will likely take longer.

-Due to the nature of the steps that SVs will be required to perform, each SV must be represented in these calls by at least one person that is:
+Each SV must be represented in these calls by at least one person that is capable of performing the steps described in :ref:`sv-upgrades-deploying-domain` and :ref:`sv-upgrades-deploying-apps`.
+The operators representing an SV must be:

 - Familiar with the technical details around the SV’s deployment.
 - Capable (in terms of both skills and permissions) to interact with the SV’s node deployment via Helm and (for debugging with support from the CN team) Kubernetes (kubectl) commands.